Fector101/android_notify/README.md

 - Invalid style names will suggest the closest matching style
 - Invalid arguments will list all valid options
-- Missing image files will raise FileNotFoundError with the attempted path
+- Missing image files will list all files in App Directory

-## Limitations
+## Limitation

 1. Only works on Android devices
-2. Images must be within the app's storage path
-3. Channel names are limited to 40 characters
-4. Channel IDs are limited to 50 characters

 ## Best Practices

 1. Always handle permissions appropriately
+2. use `NotificationStyles` to set `style`, use `style=NotificationStyles.LARGE_ICON` instead of `style="large_icon"`
-2. Use meaningful channel names for organization
+3. Use meaningful channel names for organization
-3. Keep progress bar updates reasonable (don't update too frequently)
+4. Keep progress bar updates reasonable (don't update too frequently)
-4. Test notifications on different Android versions
+5. Test notifications on different Android versions
-5. Consider using silent notifications for frequent updates
+6. Consider using silent notifications for frequent updates

 ## Debugging Tips